The Language

 Displaying functional expressions

-If a function does not return a boolean value, Prooftoys may also display it surrounded with parentheses, with an arrow rather than a “.”.
+If a function does not return a boolean value, Prooftoys may also display it surrounded with parentheses, or with a “pointer-like” marker rather than “.”.

 Quantifiers